 Unfiltered surface water sources, such as the Bull Run Watershed, are required to be treated for Cryptosporidium.
 Cryptosporidium is a potentially disease-causing microorganism found in many surface waters in the U.S. From 2012 to 2017, the Water Bureau was granted a variance to these requirements by the Oregon Health Authority (OHA).
 This variance was revoked in December 2017 due to a series of low-level detections for Cryptosporidium in early 2017.
-We entered into a Bilateral Compliance Agreement with OHA that is in effect from December 2017 to 2027, when the new filtration facility will be operational.
+A Bilateral Compliance Agreement with OHA entered into in 2017 and revised in 2023, is in effect until 2027, when the new filtration facility will be operational.

 Exposure to Cryptosporidium can cause cryptosporidiosis, a serious illness.
 Symptoms can include diarrhea, vomiting, fever, and stomach pain.
 People with healthy immune systems recover without medical treatment.
 According to the Centers for Disease Control and Prevention (CDC), people with severely weakened immune systems are at risk for more serious disease.
 Symptoms may be more severe and could lead to serious life-threatening illness.
 Examples of people with weakened immune systems include those with AIDS, those with inherited diseases that affect the immune system, and cancer and transplant patients who are taking certain immunosuppressive drugs.

-The Environmental Protection Agency has estimated that a small percentage of the population could experience gastrointestinal illness from Cryptosporidium and advises that customers who are immunocompromised and receive their drinking water from the Bull Run Watershed consult with their health care professional about the safety of drinking the tap water.
+The Environmental Protection Agency advises that customers who are immunocompromised and receive their drinking water from the Bull Run Watershed consult with their health care professional about the safety of drinking the tap water.

 Several Portland-area drinking water providers receive their water from Bull Run.
 To learn if your drinking water comes from Bull Run, please contact your local drinking water provider.